 Today’s Upper West Side is not where you’d expect to nab a cheap studio with a skylight.
 But, starting around 1904, that’s just what brought many artists, writers and singers to rent at a building called the Lincoln Arcade.

-Descriptions of the six story building between 65th and 66th Streets, where Juilliard now stands, depict a turbulent warren of studios and small businesses, where artists, painters and writers brushed shoulders.
+Descriptions of the six story building between 65th and 66th streets, where Juilliard now stands, depict a turbulent warren of studios and small businesses, where artists, painters and writers brushed shoulders.
 The lower floor housed a number of offices, as well as a 1,600-seat theater that opened in 1906.

 The location itself, adjacent to the shadows of the 9th Avenue El, offered a bustling mix of bars, inexpensive restaurants and theater venues.